-Each indicator of this framework has the same weight in developing an overall tier.
-A school must earn at least 65% of the possible points in each indicator to ultimately earn a score of Tier 1.
+Each category in this framework has the same weight in developing an overall tier.
+A school must earn at least 65% of the possible points in each category to earn a Tier 1 score.

-- For the Leading Indicator, there are two measures and each contributes the same amount of weight when calculating the overall score for the indicator, i.e., the two rates each contribute 50% of the possible points toward the final score for the indicator. - For Student Progress, Student Achievement, and College and Career Readiness indicators, there are also multiple measures.
-These indicators are calculated by taking the weighted average of the measures.
-For example, if three times as many students take part in a school's ABE program as in its ESL program, the passage rate for ABE is weighted three times as much as the ESL. - Mission Specific is not included in the calculation of the tier, and therefore has no weight.
+- The Leading Indicator has two measures, and each contributes the same amount of weight when calculating the overall score for the indicator (i.e., the two rates each contribute 50% of the possible points toward the final score for the indicator). - The Student Progress, Student Achievement, and College and Career Readiness categories also have multiple measures.
+These categories are calculated by taking the weighted average of the measures.
+For example, if three times as many students take part in a school's ABE program as in its ESL program, the passage rate for ABE is weighted three times as much as the ESL passing rate. - The Mission Specific category has no weight and is not included in the calculation of the tier.
+This is a display-only category.